- Resources for Accessibility in Online Classes

-Reduced distraction environment: Not relevant if students are taking online quizzes/exams from with their own environments since they can choose their location and manage distractions themselves.
+Reduced distraction environment: This accommodation is not relevant if students are taking online quizzes/exams from with their own environments since they can choose their location and manage distractions themselves.

 Extended time for testing: All activities with a time limit need to have extended time (1.5x or 2x) adjusted accordingly.
 Extended time does not apply to assignments/exams that take place over several days.
 Canvas allows you to adjust the time limit for specifics students.
 See this link for how to adjust the time in Canvas.
 SSD has also created a PDF with instructions to add extended time for students in Canvas Quizzes for this process.

 Computer for essays: This accommodation is not relevant if students are taking online quizzes/exams using their own devices.

 Adaptive equipment for testing: This accommodation is not relevant if students are taking online quizzes/exams using their own devices. **It is important to ensure the format of the exam is accessible.
 SSD staff are available to consult if needed.**

 No Scantron: This accommodation is not relevant if Scantrons are not being used.